roylee0704/hello-k8/services/README.md

 ## 2. Services: Load Balancer

-Currently Service doesn't have external IP, so lets now patch the Service to use a cloud load balancer, by updating the type of roy-nginx Service from `ClusterIP` to `LoadBalancer`.
+Currently Service doesn't have external/public IP, so lets now patch the Service to use a cloud load balancer, by updating the type of roy-nginx Service from `ClusterIP` to `LoadBalancer`.

 ```sh